julianstanley/gfpopgui/docs/timeline/Phase1/june15_june21.md

 ## Further features

-That's it for this week, but more information about this week's progress is located in [the issues tab of the gfpop-gui repo](https://github.com/julianstanley/gfpop-gui/issues).
+That's it for this week, but more information about this week's progress is located in [the issues tab of the gfpopgui repo](https://github.com/julianstanley/gfpopgui/issues).